Scalable Policy Maximization Under Network Interference: Abstract

 \section{Abstract}

 Many interventions, such as vaccines in clinical trials or coupons in online marketplaces, must be assigned sequentially without full knowledge of their effects.
 Multi-armed bandit algorithms have proven successful in such settings.
 However, standard independence assumptions fail when the treatment status of one individual impacts the outcomes of others, a phenomenon known as interference.
-We study optimal-policy learning under interference on a dynamic network.
+We study optimal-policy learning under interference on large networks.
 Existing approaches to this problem require repeated observations of the same fixed network and struggle to scale in sample size beyond as few as fifteen connected units --- both limit applications.
-We show that under common assumptions on the structure of interference, rewards become linear.
-This enables us to develop a scalable Thompson sampling algorithm that maximizes policy impact when a new $n$-node network is observed each round.
-We prove a Bayesian regret bound that is sublinear in $n$ and the number of rounds.
+We show that common assumptions on the structure of interference enable a parsimonious linear parameterization of the reward function.
+We develop a scalable Thompson sampling algorithm that maximizes cumulative rewards on an $n$-node network while allowing for both nodes and edges to be sampled at each time period.
+We prove upper and lower bounds on Bayesian regret that imply near-optimality.
 Simulation experiments show that our algorithm learns quickly and outperforms existing methods.
 The results close a key scalability gap between causal inference methods for interference and practical bandit algorithms, enabling policy optimization in large-scale networked systems.

-\section{Introduction}
+\section{INTRODUCTION}

 Sequential learning and decision making arises in contexts as varied as dynamic pricing in microeconomics \citep{ROTHSCHILD}, experimentation in online platforms \citep{wager_xu}, and adaptive treatment allocations in clinical research \citep{murphy_odtr}.
 Many such problems revolve around the decision of which individuals to treat.
 For example, an online marketplace may want to assign coupons to customers who otherwise would not purchase an item, or a ride-sharing company may want to assign bonuses to drivers who would otherwise leave the platform.
 Both examples involve maximizing the impact of treatment, but doing so requires first learning its effect.
 Multi-armed bandit (MAB) algorithms have emerged as an effective method to solve both the learning and maximization problems simultaneously.